JosefinE7/MS3_book_club/README.md

 - os.environ.setdefault("IP", "the_IP_address_you_put_into_MongoDB")
 - os.environ.setdefault("PORT", "5000") - The "PORT" and "5000" is the standard used for Flask applications
-- os.environ.setdefault("SECRET*KEY", "your_secret_key") - the secret key is used for flash() and session() functions from Flask so pick a value safer than \_your_secret_key*.
+- os.environ.setdefault("SECRET_KEY", "your_secret_key") - the secret key is used for flash() and session() functions from Flask so pick a value safer than \_your_secret_key.
-- os.environ.setdefault("MONGO*URI", "LINK") - To find your MONGO_URI file go back to MongoDB, on the \_Clusters* page click the connect button on your cluster.
+- os.environ.setdefault("MONGO_URI", "LINK") - To find your MONGO_URI file go back to MongoDB, on the \_Clusters page click the connect button on your cluster.
 You will be presented with different options but pick the _Connect your Application_ option.
 Select Python under the _Select your driver and person_ and pick the appropriate version for your setup.
 Below this there will be a link, the link has your username and cluster details already, but you need to fill in the database name and password directly in the link (the username and password comes from the Database Access page, NOT with your login credentials to the MongoDB website).
-Paste this link as a value to your _MONGO_URI_ key.
+Paste this link as a value to your MONGO_URI key.
 - os.environ.setdefault("MONGO_DBNAME", "your_database_name")

 **Deploying the project**